Gatlinburg Weekend Guide

-Nestled among the misty blue peaks of Great Smoky Mountains National Park is Gatlinburg, TN, population, 3,700.
+Nestled among the misty blue peaks of Great Smoky Mountains National Park is Gatlinburg, Tennessee.
 A weekend here surrounds you with rolling green hills, gentle whitewater and Southern hospitality.

 Where to Stay

 Perfect for family stays, the Bearskin Lodge combines rustic mountain charm with state-of-the-art amenities.
 Located in Gatlinburg at the entrance to the Great Smoky Mountains National Park, it's perfect for those who plan to spend their days outdoors, but long for the creature comforts at night.
 Children will love the outdoor pool and lazy river while parents will love ending the day with a glass of wine and the vista from their personal balcony.

 Combining Adirondack style with Southern hospitality is the Buckberry Lodge.
 Located atop 26 acres of Smoky Mountain country, guests of the lodge can soak in the scenery from their private decks or at the outdoor pavilion on the banks of Buckberry Creek.
 The shops and restaurants of downtown Gatlinburg are just a short walk away and Buckberry Lodge's 46 suites guarantee luxury comfort without the crowds of a larger hotel.

 For a more intimate Smoky Mountain getaway, book one of the four luxury guestrooms at the Foxtrot Bed and Breakfast.
 Each room offers a private bath, breathtaking views of Mt.
 Leconte, gourmet breakfasts and a variety of relaxing spa services.
 The bucolic chalet-style exterior of cedar and stone provides the perfect ambiance for a romantic Gatlinburg retreat.

 Where to Eat